flaviopezzini/csv-column-sorter/README.md

-# Pagination helper
+# CSV Column sorter

-A pagination helper class with the expected features.
+Sort a CSV file columns by the header values.